2012–13 Australian region cyclone season: Tropical Low 11U

 Early on 22 February, TCWC Perth started to monitor Tropical Low 11U, that had formed within the Indian Ocean, about 500 km to the east-southeast of Cocos Island.
 Over the next few days the low moved slowly towards the northwest and then to the south and passed about 120 km to the east of Cocos Island.

 Situated near the Cocos Islands for a prolonged period of time, the low produced record-breaking rains across the island.
 Between 23 and 25 February, 844.6 mm of rain fell on the island, of which 416 mm fell on 25 February.
 This greatly contributed to the island breaking its monthly rainfall record, with 1000.4 mm being measured during February.
 Significant flooding took place as a result of the rains, especially on Home Island where some people called the floods the worst in 100 years.
 The Cocos (Keeling) Islands Airport was also temporarily shut down due to "bubbling" on the airstrip.
 Gale-force winds associated with the system downed several trees and cut power to many homes across Home and West Island.

 Severe Tropical Cyclone Sandra

 A tropical low formed on 5 March in the Queensland region, and was named 19P by the JTWC.
 The low was renamed Sandra on 8 March as it rapidly intensified in the Coral Sea.
 It then moved into the South Pacific region as a Category 3 system.
-Upon reaching Category 4 and threatening New Caledonia, it hit Lord Howe Island as a Category 2 storm on 15 March, despite weakening to Category 1 the day before.
+Upon reaching Category 4 and threatening New Caledonia, it hit Lord Howe Island as a subtropical low on 15 March, despite weakening to Category 1 the day before.